 Algae is a growing concern for roofs in North America.
 Many roofing structures, especially those that are composed of wood, permit algae growth.
 While not too hazardous, algae can ruin the visual appeal of your roof.

 As you can see, asphalt roofing shingles are very beneficial for homeowners for many different reasons.
-If you feel compelled to install an asphalt shingle roof for your home, give us a call at (843) 442-7656 or click here to request a free estimate.
+If you feel compelled to give your home an upgrade with an asphalt shingle roof installed by Wando Roofing, we’re ready to take your call at (843) 442-7656 or click here to request a free estimate.